poetix/versatile/versatile/docs/bundles.md

 transaction_bundle = make_bundle(transaction_registry, parent=request_bundle)
 ```

+TODO: expose bundle manifest creation function and explain how it can be used to make this more efficient by pre-validating and precalculating build-order.

 ### Parent-Child Rules

-- Child bundles can depend on parent components
+- Child bundles can depend on parent components.
-- Parent bundles cannot depend on child components
+- Parent bundles cannot depend on child components.
-- Child components can override parent components by type
-- Name conflicts between parent and child are not allowed
+- Name conflicts between parent and child are not allowed.
+- Resolving a dependencies by type requires a unique instance of that type in the bundle hierarchy up to the current bundle.
+Child bundles can introduce other components implementing the same type, but will not then be able to resolve further dependencies of that type.

+TODO: note whenever a type has been used for unique dependency resolution, and forbid child bundles to introduce new components of that type.

 ## Accessing Components